Phil's World Pub Guides - Greater London, UK

 BRENTFORD

 Waterman's Arms A small friendly one bar local, serving Greene King ales and good food.
-The menu features English and Japanese dishes, and the unpronouncable dish I chose was very nice.
+The menu features English and Japanese dishes, and the unpronouncable food I chose was very nice.

 Last visited July 2007.